hungaikev/faq/src/main/scala/com/lightbend/faq/streams/README.md

 A stream is a sequence of data elements made available over time.
 A stream can be thought of as items on a conveyor belt being processed one at a time rather than in large batches.

+Streams are sequences of data, divided up into individual elements.

+The size of a stream may not be known or may be infinite.

+Often streams are too large to fit in memory.

 A stream represents a sequence of objects (usually bytes, but not necessarily so), which can be accessed in sequential order